-In research as recent as 2022, it was shown that customer acquisition cost (CAC) for eCommerce businesses have been steadily on the rise.
+In research as recent as 2022, it was shown that the average customer acquisition cost (CAC) for eCommerce businesses has increased by 222%.

 In 2013, if merchants lost $9 for every new customer acquired, in 2022 that number had leapt to $29.